 Here’s what you’ll need to do before starting the kit:

-- Test the battery and battery pack.
+- Test the battery, battery pack and motor.

 – connect the red wire of the vibration motor to the positive (+) terminal on the battery pack

 – connect the blue or black wire of the vibration motor to the negative (-) terminal on the battery pack